 If you could spare a little time to help us, we’d be very grateful!
 Plus, if you have a Fitbit, it will help you get towards your daily 10,000 step target…!

-If you can spare an hour or 2 once a month Please e-mail firstname.lastname@example.org
+If you can spare an hour or two once a month Please e-mail Theresa.email@example.com

 Would you like to contribute towards the printing costs of an edition of the Broomway Beagle in memory of a loved one, or to mark a special occasion.

-Deadline for items to be included in the September edition is 11th August 2017.
+Deadline for items to be included in the next edition is 11th of the previous month.